When it comes to carry-on luggage, less is more. Bulky is out – and small is in. People are learning how to be a minimalist when they fly.

 Read more “These pro secrets will teach you how to be a minimalist when you fly”

 Turn off your cellphone.
 Downsize your luggage.
 And remember that your standards aren’t necessarily their standards.
 Those are just some of the travel hacks professional travelers will share with you — if you can find them.

-Ask the most experienced travelers for their advice, and that’s what they’ll tell you.
+I know, because that’s what they told me.
 And who are the world’s most experienced travelers?
 They are hard-working business travelers, including expatriates and foreign service workers, who live outside the U.S. for weeks, months, even years at a time.

 Read more “Try these travel hacks for an awesome trip”

 First class is dead, at least according to frequent airline passengers like Bonnie Friedman.
 She’s been flying in the front of the plane for years and has witnessed the slow and sad decline of premium service.